Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/0.0/layout/grid.md

 ## Grid options

-OUDS Web's grid system can adapt across all six default breakpoints, and any breakpoints you customize.
-The six default grid tiers are as follows:
+OUDS Web's grid system can adapt across all eight default breakpoints, and any breakpoints you customize.
+The eight default grid tiers are as follows:

+- Extra extra small (2xs)
 - Extra small (xs)
 - Small (sm)
 - Medium (md)
 - Large (lg)
 - Extra large (xl)
 - Extra extra large (2xl)
+- Extra extra extra large (3xl)

 As noted above, each of these breakpoints have their own container, unique class prefix, and modifiers.
 Here's how the grid changes across these breakpoints: